 Simona Halep cleared to return to court after four-year doping ban reduced

-The Court of Arbitration for Sport partially ruled in favour of Halep after the two-time grand slam champion appealed against a four-year ban imposed by the International Tennis Integrity Agency (ITIA).
+The Court of Arbitration for Sport (CAS) ruled partly in favour of Halep after the two-time grand slam champion appealed against a four-year ban imposed by the International Tennis Integrity Agency (ITIA).

 Halep, 32, blamed contaminated nutritional supplements after testing positive for the banned substance Roxadustat at the 2022 US Open.